-Telehealth, also known as online therapy, e-therapy, or video therapy, is therapy delivered through a virtual platform via a computer, laptop, tablet or mobile device.
-If you've ever used FaceTime or Skype, it's essentially the same thing - except more secure and with a qualified mental health professional.
+Telehealth, also known as online therapy, e-therapy, or video therapy, is therapy delivered through a virtual platform via a computer, laptop, tablet, or mobile device.
+If you have ever used FaceTime or Zoom, it is essentially the same thing, except for being more secure and with a qualified mental health professional.

-Telehealth sessions work much the same way as traditional face to face sessions with only one significant difference - the mental health professional and the client are not in the same room.
+Telehealth sessions work much the same as traditional face-to-face sessions, with only one significant difference: the mental health professional and the client are not in the same room.

-Sessions are scheduled at an appropriate and suitable time and day for each party, who then log-in via a HIPPA compliant secure video platform.
-Directions for Youth & Families' supports the use of the HIPPA compliant doxy.me telehealth platform.
-If a client prefers an alternate telehealth platform, such as ZOOM, or FaceTime, we are in support of this.
+Sessions are scheduled at an appropriate and suitable time and day for each party, who then log in via a HIPAA-compliant secure video platform.
 Links to the secure video platform can be sent via text or email.
-The mental health professional and client can see and hear each other in real-time during the session via the use of webcams and headset (if required).
+The mental health professional and client can see and hear each other in real time during the session via the use of webcams and headsets (if required).
 Through this virtual environment, they can interact with each other, and the mental health professional uses the same methods they would use in a face-to-face session.

 In the event of a technological failure, staff will provide an alternative method of service delivery (i.e. such as phone or another secure video platform).
-Also, the client/parent handbook provides crisis contact information for other service providers if needed.
+Also, the client/guardian handbook provides crisis contact information for other service providers if needed.